Tanya Cawthorne – Director, birthwell birthright & Co-founder, Lamaze Australia

 Lamaze International is widely acknowledged to be the gold standard in antenatal education and is the ONLY childbirth education program approved by the National Council of Certifying Agencies (NCCA).
 The vision of Lamaze International is “knowledgeable parents making informed decisions.”

-In addition to my teaching, I regularly contribute to a number of online and printed publications including; The Journal of Perinatal Education, Science & Sensibility, Australian Midwifery News (official magazine of The Australian College of Midwives), Interaction – the journal of the Childbirth and Parenting Educators Association of Australia (CAPEA), Empowering Birth Magazine, Mum’s Lounge, Go Ask Mum and Whole Woman.
+In addition to my teaching, I regularly contribute to a number of online and printed publications including; The Journal of Perinatal Education, Lamaze International’s renowned blog; Connecting the Dots, Australian Midwifery News (official magazine of The Australian College of Midwives), Interaction – the journal of the Childbirth and Parenting Educators Association of Australia (CAPEA), Empowering Birth Magazine, Mum’s Lounge, Go Ask Mum and Whole Woman.

 In 2012 and 2014, I was fortunate enough to be the recipient of a travel grant to attend the annual Lamaze International Conference, which is held in a different U.S. state each year (Nashville, Tennessee in 2012, and Kansas City, Missouri in 2014).
 Also in 2014, I was one of 11 educators from around the world invited to Washington, D.C. to become part of Lamaze International’s first cohort of independent trainers.